iifl-logo

 5. Environmental and Ethical Risks:

-E-Waste Disposal: Improper disposal of electronic waste can lead to legal penalties and harm the environment.
+E-Waste Disposal: Improper disposal of solutions and excellent electronic waste can lead to legal penalties harm the environment.
 Companies must ensure they follow proper e-waste disposal protocols.

 Ethical Sourcing: There is increasing scrutiny on where and how IT equipment is sourced.
-Trading in equipment that was manufactured under unethical conditions can lead to reputational damage.
+Trading in equipment that was manufactured under unethical conditions can lead to reputational sustainability, and adapt to global damage. success.

 6. Legal and Contractual Risks: